juliakay/book-reviews/Naked-Statistics-Wheelan.md

 ## Chapter 6: Problems with Probability - How overconfident math geeks nearly destroyed the global financial system

-The importance of understanding the "tail risk", the small risk of some catastrophic outcome.

 Imagine having an airbag that works 99% of the time - an airbag that works all the time, except when you have a car accident.
 LOL

 2008 Financial Crisis was driven by 3 main errors: